quantumJLBass/boa-fraud/proceedings/after sale/defendant/2024-09-23/brief notes/Chain Of Title.md

 -   You'll need a correction deed if there was a mistake or omission in the earlier deed.
 -   You must bring a quiet title action if there is a break in the chain of title that cannot be repaired in any other way.

 #4 To guarantee that the chain of title is complete and that there are no lingering disagreements, record the documents after the mistakes have been fixed with the county recorder's office.

 Having an accurate chain of title is one of the ways you can protect your property, so it is important to make sure there are no breaks.
-If you’re
+If you're